eca20/blockchainia-design/Blockchainia_Cards_GDD.md

 Blockchainia: CardBrawl

 ### Concept
 Blockchainia: CardBrawl is a fully on chain game in which Cards are minted for a complex Collect, Craft, and Compete Card game.
 Each card features a different Monster, Boss, NPC or Playable Character from the Blockchainia Lore.
 Blockchainia: CardBrawl is a mini-game to our wider gaming ecosystem.
 The game mixes and adapts from the mechanics of many well known games, from simple capturing based on value (Dominoes, Triple Triad, Final Fantasy 8), to complex battles (Magic the Gathering, Tetra Master, Final Fantasy 9).
-We implement a combination of Rank (Face Values), Genetics, Battle Arrows, and Battle Classes to create a strategic hybrid-deterministic battle system.
+We implement a combination of Rank, Genetics, Battle Arrows, and Battle Classes to create a strategic hybrid-deterministic battle system.
 CardBrawl players compete with their genetically unique Cards to collect Resources and earn Experience.
 Resources allow players to alter their Card's attributes, as well as Forge new Equipment to each card.
 Experience allows players to level their cards, potentially increasing certain attributes along the way.
 Legendary and Mythical Weapons and Armor will grant specific Perks in the battle mathematics.

-Players can invest an entry fee, or "Ante-up", to join matches against NPCs of varying difficulty or their friends.
-The Ante-up system will allow players to play without needing to have minted cards ahead of time.
-The winner is allowed to "Clone" one perishable copy of a card they have captured from their opponents hand.
+The winner of each match may "Clone" one perishable copy of a card they have captured from their opponents hand.
 This Clone will be automatically burned after the completion of the first match it participates in.
-The game's returns are the following Resources: Ingredients, Materials, and magical Essence, which must be obtained through playing AI NPCs.
+The game's returns are the following Resources: Ingredients, Materials, and Essence, which must be obtained through winning matches.
 Crafting together Formulas of these Resources results in more powerful equipment and spells which can be Forged to cards to increase its "Face Values" and genetic attributes.

 ### Platform
 PC/Mobile